My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - The train from Anchorage to Fairbanks takes 12 hours; that’s the same length of time for a train from Chicago to New Orleans.

-- Even flying takes time – it’s an hour flight from Anchorage to Fairbanks, similar to the hour it takes to flight from Houston to Dallas.
+- Even flying takes time – it’s an hour’s flight from Anchorage to Fairbanks, similar to the hour it takes to fly from Houston to Dallas.

-When I do custom Alaska itineraries (and in my DIY tool), I generally advise people to give themselves a day for each day of travel.
-It takes a while to get from one place to another, whether you fly, drive, or ride the train.
-The good news is that Alaskan scenery is stunning so you’ll have plenty to enjoy along the way.
+I generally advise people to give themselves a full day for each day of travel – even when the travel time is not a full day.
+It takes a while to get from one place to another, whether you fly, drive, or ride the train, and you’ll want to make stops as you can to admire the views, spot wildlife, and more.
+The good news is that the Alaskan scenery is stunning so you’ll have plenty to enjoy along the way.

 2. There are Only a Few Roads & Routes for Traveling in Alaska